 Promoting your side-gig and more!
 We know this time is impossible (because we are also under lockdown) – and we wanted to help.

-- we are assembling a list of FOR HIRE members – any writer with kids who needs work and has an editing gig or a teaching gig or is a book doctor or coach is invited to send us a link to your website as well as your top two genres (what are you good at?
+- we are assembling a list of FOR HIRE services – any writer with kids who needs work and has an editing gig or a teaching gig or is a book doctor or coach is invited to send us a link to your website as well as your top two genres (what are you good at?
 Poetry? sci-fi? literary realism? essays? transgender sensitivity? epic novel structure? what??) and we will post you on our new FOR HIRE section.
 Just use the contact-us form on this site to let us know you want to be added.

 - we ALSO just launched a writer-parent discussion forum that is NOT video just text – since many of you have reported you don’t feel comfortable chatting on Facebook but still prefer typing to talking on video, we put up a forum section on a Wix website where you can message other writer-parents about anything writing or Covid-outbreak, or working from home with kids at home or just anything.
 HERE IS THE LINK.